History Made: Woman Takes Helm At CIA

 She said she realized the importance of being the first woman appointed to lead the organization, crediting the “generations” of women in the CIA that helped her break through barriers, and rise through the ranks.

-“I am deeply indebted to them and extremely proud to follow in their footsteps, and carry on their extraordinary legacy” Haspel said.
+“I am deeply indebted to them and extremely proud to follow in their footsteps, and carry on their extraordinary legacy,” Haspel said.
 “I stand on the shoulders of heroines who never sought public acclaim, but served as inspirations to the generations that came after them.”

 Haspel said she would lead the agency by promoting greater fluency in foreign languages and deploy more foreign field agents to deal with the strategic threats faced by the United States.